-(f) All MEMBERS acknowledge and agree that the UNIVERSITY shall grant the U.S. Government a non-exclusive, nontransferable, paid-up, worldwide license to practice or have practiced any UNIVERSITY IP developed or resulting from federally funded research.
+(f) All MEMBERS acknowledge and agree that the UNIVERSITY shall grant the U.S. Government a nonexclusive, non-transferable, paid-up, worldwide license to practice or have practiced any UNIVERSITY IP developed or resulting from federally funded research.

 3. Confidentiality Policy